koromodako/landlocked/README.md

 xor                    20480  -13 async_xor
 ```

-We notice that once preloaded, our LSO modifies successfully the output of `lsmod` without changing its exit code `0`.
+We notice that once preloaded, our LSO modifies successfully the output of `lsmod` without changing its zero exit code but changing the count to `-13`.

 > [!IMPORTANT]
-> This is just an example of a DLE whose behavior can be modified using this technique and the impact depends heavily on the specifics of the situation yet it may well be severe.
+> This is just one example of a DLE whose behavior can be silently modified using this technique and the impact depends heavily on the specifics of the situation yet it may well be severe.

 ## Detecting Landlock Use